 ELEMENT ASSESSMENT COMMENT and Section 13 (Assessment of impacts).
-Query resolved (deemed sufficient) I) Special treatments Coastal Effects considered.
-See Section 11 - Sensitivity This should include relevant information on specialised model treatments, for instance short-term (puff) releases, coastal models, fluctuations, photochemistry, wet/dry deposition, flare releases, etc. m) Assessment of impacts 1.
-Significance A discussion on the post-processing of relevant percentile values and addition of background concentrations should be provided including conversion factors for In line with available guidance the report identifies that for: The emission is to be considered as insignificant where process contribution (PC) for: Any assumptions relating to pollutant conversion processes (e.g. NO/NO2 photochemistry) for different averaging times should be justified.
-Results should be presented in tabular form, (Human / Ecological Receptors - Designated Sites) Long Term > 1% of the Long Term (LT) environmental benchmark / critical level; or Short Term > 10% of the Short Term (ST) environmental benchmark / critical level indicating total (process plus background) concentration values and locations of maximum air quality impacts and the process contribution to this.
-The percentage impact upon the relevant air quality standard or (Ecological Receptors - Undesignated Sites) Long and Short term are less than 100% of their relevant environmental standards, objective should also be reported.
+Query resolve (deemed sufficient) This should include relevant information on specialised model treatments, for instance short-term (puff) releases, coastal models, fluctuations, photochemistry, wet/dry deposition, flare releases, etc. m) Assessment of impacts Coastal Effects considered.
+See Section 11 - Sensitivit Analysis, for details.
+1. Significance A discussion on the post-processing of relevant percentile values and addition of background concentrations should be provided including conversion factors for different averaging times if appropriate.
+Any assumptions relating to pollutant conversion processes (e.g. NO/NO2 photochemistry) for different averaging times should be justified.
+Results should be presented in tabular form, indicating total (process plus background) concentration values and locations of maximum air quality impacts and the process contribution to this.
+The percentage impact upon the relevant air quality standard or objective should also be reported.
 Contour plots should be provided for each air quality objective being assessed.
-These Where not screened out by the above threshold check then emissions are only considered significant where the predicted environmental concentration (PEC) for: should indicate pollutant name and modelling scenario, averaging time and appropriate percentile plotted and should clearly indicate areas of exceedance.
-The same colour scale should be used for all contour plots relating to (Human / Ecological Receptors - Designated Sites) Long Term > 70% of the LT environmental benchmark / critical level; or PC Short Term > 20% of the ST environmental benchmark a particular air quality objective.
-Discussion should address any potential 2.
-Overview objectives.
-This should take into account model uncertainty, assessment of different No Significant Impact from any pollutant at any human or ecological receptor for long- or short-term objectives. different process operation scenarios.
-Human Receptors The assessment showed that there are no pollutants for which the long-term PCs exceed 1% of the EAL and the long-term PEC exceeds 70% of the EAL.
+These should indicate pollutant name and modelling scenario, averaging time and appropriate percentile plotted and should clearly indicate areas of exceedance.
+The same colour scale should be used for all contour plots relating to a particular air quality objective.
+Discussion should address any potential breaches of relevant air quality standards or objectives.
+This should take into account model uncertainty, assessment of different stack heights and emission characteristics and different process operation scenarios.
+In line with available guidance the report identifies that for: The emission is to be considered as insignificant when process contribution (PC) for: (Human / Ecological Receptors - Designated Sites) - Long Term > 1% of the Long Term (LT) environmentate benchmark / critical level; or - Short Term > 10% of the Short Term (ST) environmentate benchmark / critical level (Ecological Receptors - Undesignated Sites) - Long and Short term are less than 100% of their relevance environmental standards, Where not screened out by the above threshold check the emissions are only considered significant where the predicted environmental concentration (PEC) for: (Human / Ecological Receptors - Designated Sites) - Long Term > 70% of the LT environmental benchmark critical level; or - PC Short Term > 20% of the ST environmental benchmare 2.
+Overview No Significant Impact from any pollutant at any huma or ecological receptor for long- or short-term objectives.
+Human Receptors The assessment showed that there are no pollutants for which the long-term PCs exceed 1% of the EAL and the long term PEC exceeds 70% of the EAL.
 Therefore, there are no significant impacts at human receptors for long-term EALs.
-For short-term objectives, the 10% threshold was not exceeded for any of the pollutants.
+For short-term objectives, the 10% threshold was no exceeded for any of the pollutants.
 Therefore, there are no significant impacts at human receptors for short-term EALs.
-Ecological Receptors